Laboratory |

 3.5.4.3.
 Counter_BCD_1digit: 1-digit BCD counter with count enable (CE) and terminal count (TC10)

 How to generate a CLK-like synchronisation signal when executing software?
 How to synchronise operations like state transitions in a FSM each time an active CLK edge is detected as it was done in Chapter 2?
-We will answer this important questions using an external CLK signal (or an internal one from a peripheral such TMR0) to generate interrupts to the main program.
+We will answer these important questions using an external CLK signal or overflow flags from embedded peripheral such TMR0, to generate interrupts to the main program.

 To demonstrate how a sequential circuit can be implemented using a microcontroller for instance in a target chip PIC18F4520 and the latest Microchip MPLAB X IDE and XC8 tools, let us implement some features of a typical 1-digit BCD counter type 74HCT160 or 74HCT190.
 Full rec.

-The chip can be readapted as represented in Fig. 2 using our naming conventions as in P7 example on plan X.
+The chip and the main ideas can be readapted as represented in Fig. 2 using our naming conventions as in ounter_BCD_1digit example on plan X.

 Draw an example of timing diagram as in Fig. 3.
 Thus, a question arises immediately: how to make the microcontroller sensitive to CLK signal edges?
 Is it the same that reading inputs (polling) or not?
 What is the difference between this external CLK that runs the counter application and the quartz oscillator OSC at 4 MHz that runs the microcomputer?